Portrait of a middle-aged man with a mustache and a slight smile.

-Rathinaswamy Bhavanandhan (RB) Govindan, Ph.D., MS Director of the Advanced Physiological Signals Processing Laboratory
+Rathinaswamy Bhavanandhan (RB) Govindan, Ph.D., MS Director, Advanced Physiological Signals Processing Laboratory

 Rathinaswamy Bhavanandhan (RB) Govindan, Ph.D., MS, is director of the Advanced Physiological Signals Processing Laboratory (APSPL) at Children’s National Hospital, overseeing the acquisition of high-quality signals, developing and maintaining automated analyses pipelines for processing these signals, and training end-users on the application of these analyses pipelines.
 The primary goal of APSPL research is identifying